killercup/grock/Readme.md

 - [ ] Tests.
 Test for everything.
 - [ ] Add another style.
 - [ ] Find a streaming code highlighter with hooks for comment segments

+## Contributing

+Just fork the repo, implement some awesome feature or fix a bug and send a pull request.

+### Code Style and Guideline

+- Document your code.
+- Write code in [CoffeeScript](http://coffeescript.org/) when possible and make sure [`coffeelint`](http://www.coffeelint.org/) doesn't throw any warning or errors.
+- Make use of streams and promises.
+Those are good techniques.
+- Split the code into as many independent, loosely coupled modules as possible and try to reuse existing ones.
+- On the other hand, try to minimize (NPM) dependencies.
+Since this is a CLI tool, the startup time gets worse with every `require`.
+- Run `npm test` before committing.
+(Currently, this runs `coffeelint` and `mocha`).

+### Contributing to Styles

+When adding a new style or editing an existing one, make sure you follow the guidelines in `styles/Readme.md` (e.g. adding an index file exporting copy, compile and template functions).